 In an earlier post, I addressed the question: Should I take supplements…?
 It appears to be a loaded question that requires more than just an anecdotal answer.
-And as I mentioned, taking supplements is a personal choice and personally, I prefer to get them through food.
-The counter argument is that yes, but…I don’t always have time to eat right, and the vitamins and minerals in our food have been stripped due to over production and aggressive farming practices.
+And as I mentioned, taking supplements is a personal choice, and personally, I prefer to get them through food.
+The counter-argument is that yes, but…I don’t always have time to eat right.
+The vitamins and minerals in our food have been stripped due to overproduction and aggressive farming practices.
 These are all valid reasons for concern.
-But supplements are not an insurance policy nor do they work in conjunction with the body to effectively deliver the targeted nutrient, and here is why:
+But supplements are not an insurance policy, nor do they work in conjunction with the body to effectively deliver the targeted nutrient, and here is why:

 Here is how the body processes supplements: Depending on the manufacturer’s use of wax coatings, binders, fillers, cornstarch, and even sugar, these substances can impede the digestive process and sequential absorption of the vitamin/mineral.
 The absorption process is a kind of a transit system, similar to a bus or subway.
-As bioavailble nutrients from food and supplements line up, competition ensures for a seat on the bus.
-And more often supplements can cancel out the very nutrients they were meant to enhance and everyone misses the bus or, at best, only a minute percentage make it pass the check point.
+As bioavailable nutrients from food and supplements line up, competition ensues for a seat on the bus.
+And more often, supplements can cancel out the very nutrients they were meant to enhance, and everyone misses the bus or, at best, only a tiny percentage make it past the checkpoint.
 The rest ends up as expensive urine or, worse, disrupts the body’s delicate balance.

 - What is the health claim promoted about the supplement?